The National Rural Health Association (NRHA) recently

 stated Rick Haraldson, Sidney Health Center CEO.

-Currently, there are nearly 1,300 Critical Access Hospitals
+Currently, there are more than 1,300 Critical Access

-nationwide to make the list multiple years – four times in the last six years.
+facilities nationwide to make the list multiple years – five times in the last

-The NRHA announces the Top 100 Critical Access Hospitals in
+The Top 100 Critical Access Hospitals play a key role in providing

 A Critical Access Hospital is a hospital certified to